euwbah/musescore-xen-tuner/README.md

   - **Do not suffix this line with 'hz'**
 - `0 203.91 294.13 498.04 701.96 792.18 996.09 1200`
   - Sets a cycle of 7 nominals extending upwards/downwards from A4.
+  - Can specify ratios or cents (suffixed by c).
+Numbers can be javascript expressions.
   - Tunes 7 nominals to 203.91cents, 294.13c, 498.04c, 701.96c, etc... respectively, representing the note names A, B, C, etc...
 (3-limit JI)
   - The last number sets equave to 1200c.
 - `bb.bb 7 bb b (113.685) # x 2 x.x`